NixOS/nixpkgs/doc/languages-frameworks/lua.section.md

 };
 ```

-The `buildLuaPackage` delegates most tasks to luarocks:
+The `buildLuarocksPackage` delegates most tasks to luarocks:

 * it adds `luarocks` as an unpacker for `src.rock` files (in fact zip files)
 * configurePhase` writes a temporary luarocks configuration file which location